dimojenko/RADtools/README.md

 ## Image Capture
 This module contains functions used in capturing images from connected cameras.
 The image files are saved in the user's Camera Roll folder and a resized image is displayed in a pop-up window when captured.
+There are also modules which can be imported or used as scripts to run the DOV or IQTF image captures with a GUI.

 ## DOV Assistant
 This is a GUI intended for use with tests on the DOV test fixture.
-This GUI uses a widget for capturing images and a toggled widget for moving a connected Zaber linear stage.
+This GUI combines a widget from the ImageCapture module for capturing images and a toggled widget for moving a connected Zaber linear stage.
 The GUI allows the user to enter a scope name and trial number, select a test (either DOV or Color Accuracy), and enter a distance if applicable.
 Then when the "Capture Images" button is pressed, images are captured from the left and right eyes of the scope and saved with filenames according to the given metadata.
 All images will be saved in the user's Camera Roll folder.

 The zaberControl module provides the widget for directing the connected Zaber linear stage.
 To user inputs a COM port to connect to the device located there.
 Then the linear stage can